-"At his young age, Fung seems to be one of those rare musicians with a Midas touch: he quickly envelopes every score he plays in an almost palpable golden aura." - Bachtrack
+"At his young age, Fung seems to be one of those rare musicians with a Midas touch: he quickly envelopes every score he plays in an almost palpable golden aura."

-Zlatomir Fung, cello 2024-2025 Biography
+Zlatomir Fung, cello 2025-2026 Biography

 Cellist Zlatomir Fung burst onto the scene as the first American in four decades (and youngest musician ever) to win First Prize at the International Tchaikovsky Competition Cello Division.
-He has since garnered accolades, critical acclaim and standing ovations at performances around the world, more and more widely recognized as one of the preeminent cellists of our time.
+He has since garnered accolades, critical acclaim and standing ovations at performances around the world, becoming recognized as one of the preeminent cellists of our time.
 Astounding audiences with his boundless virtuosity and exquisite sensitivity, the 25-year-old has already proven himself a star among the next generation of world-class musicians.